MitaliSisodia13/PHP/Lab2/readme.md

 - Displays a list of books in a table format.
 - Error messages shown for invalid inputs.

+## Contents

+- HTML form for user input
+- PHP script for handling form submission and validation
+- AJAX handling to dynamically update content without reloading the page

 ## Files

 - **index.php**: The main file that contains the HTML form, handles form submissions, and displays the list of books.